smblott-github/intent_radio/README.md

 More information -- including details of broadcast intents -- and a sample [Tasker project](http://smblott.org/intent_radio/Radio.prj.xml) are available on the project [home page](http://smblott.org/intent_radio/).

-Or, of course, you can build the app yourself.